 Many of the city's best restaurants offer second locales, such as mini empires from celebrity chefs Mark McEwan and Jamie Kennedy and the ever-expanding Oliver & Bonacini chain of a dozen destinations like Canoe, Auberge du Pommier, and the Bell Lightbox's Luma and Canteen.
 A love of the local, seasonal movement only gains in popularity each year, naturally inviting more wine lists that focus on Ontario VQA vintages from Niagara and Prince Edward County.
 And it's supplying some new discoveries, like the rustic Woodlot, the friendly neighborhood Ici, even Sicilian pizzerias like Libretto.

-More good news: In comparison to other big cities, it all adds up to a fairly affordable feast.
-The bad news is that high taxes on food and alcohol -- add a good 30% -- put a dent in the budget, even if menu prices are generally fair.
-Oh, and Toronto has earned a reputation for a habit of snooty service: it's still true, but on the decline as the city's culinary scene matures.
+Good news: In comparison to other big cities, it all adds up to a fairly affordable feast.
+The bad news is that high taxes on food and alcohol—add a good 30%—put a dent in the budget, even if menu prices are generally fair.
+Oh, and Toronto has earned a reputation for a habit of snooty service; it's still true, but on the decline as the city's culinary scene matures.

-The standard tip in Toronto calculates as 15%, although 20% is pretty common if it's been above average.
-Groups of six or more can anticipate an automatic added service charge of 15% to 20% -- this serves as the tip and diners are not expected to leave an additional amount unless service was outstanding.
-Keep in mind that your bill will also include a 13% tax (HST, which stands for a "harmonized sales tax").
-It all adds up to a good 30% hike to the menu prices.
-Also, wine and other alcoholic beverages tend to be pricey in part because the provincial government levies high taxes and also because restaurateurs often charge as high as a 30% markup.
+The standard tip in Toronto calculates as 15 percent, although 20 percent is pretty common if service has been above average.
+Groups of six or more can anticipate an automatic added service charge of 18 to 20 percent—and diners are not expected to leave an additional amount.
+Keep in mind that your bill will also include a 13 percent HST tax (which stands for a “harmonized sales tax”).
+It all adds up to a good 30 percent hike to the menu prices.
+Also, wine and other alcoholic beverages tend to be pricey in part because the provincial government levies high taxes and also because restaurateurs often charge as high as a 50 percent markup.
 Some establishments let you bring your own and add a corkage fee.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.